digitaldreams/laracrud/README.md

     php artisan laracrud:controller UserController

 If you have some routes already redine for <controllerName> then do not worry.
 It will create routes for which does not define yet.
+Please use forward slash(/) for sub namespace.
+For example,

+    php artisan laracrud:controller Auth/AuthController

 ##Create everything at once##